Cathedral of the Good Shepherd: Organs

-The Cathedral of the Good Shepherd is home to a 30-stop Bevington & Sons organ – the oldest working pipe organ in Singapore and the only pipe organ in the Roman Catholic church in Singapore.
+The Cathedral of the Good Shepherd is home to a 30-stop Bevington & Sons organ – the oldest working pipe organ in Singapore and the only pipe organ in the Catholic Church in Singapore.

 While the cathedral formerly housed two pipe organs – the Gallery Organ (Bevington) in the West gallery and the Choir Organ (Navaratnam) in an elevated platform in the north transept, the Choir Organ was dismantled and its pipe work absorbed into the Chapel Organ at the Orchard Road Presbyterian Church during the 2016 restoration of the cathedral.

 Dedicated on 20 October 1912 by Bishop Emile Barillon, the Gallery Organ is a two-manual and pedal Bevington & Sons instrument which cost 5894.61 sterling pounds to build, ship and install.

 The organ currently incorporates pipework from various now-defunct organs, notably the Bombarde 16' in the pedal division from the former St. Clair Organ that once resided in the Victoria Concert Hall, and a Cornopean 8' in the Swell, of uncertain American heritage.

 The Gallery Organ was once easily recognised by its unusual asymmetric façade – only the central organ case is original, the left and right wings added by Robert Navaratnam, a local organ builder.
 The action, once electropneumatic, was converted to direct-electric by Navaratnam.

 In the latest rebuilding of the organ, a new tracker action was built to replace the electric action.
 It is currently the oldest playable organ in Singapore and is regularly used for Masses, concerts, recordings, and organ tours.

 In 2005, Lin Yangchen published an article titled Singapore's Answer to Notre Dame de Paris in The Organ describing both cathedral organs in detail (The Organ 334:8–10).
 He describes the unique situation presented by having separate organs in the same building, which makes possible a dialogue between the Gallery and Choir Organs.
 In fact, this did happen during solemn occasions and when two organists were present.
 The choir and congregation were then accompanied separately, although this is no longer possible now that there is only one organ in the cathedral.
 In 2018, Andre Theng published a booklet dedicated to the history of the organ.
 Titled Saving The King, this book details the history and journey of the Bevington organ from its original installation to its current iteration.
 This book is available for sale outside the West Doors of the cathedral after the weekend Masses.